Charlotte's Web (1973 film): Plot

-Later, the goose's goslings hatch.
-One of them, named Jeffrey, befriends Wilbur.
-Eventually, Charlotte reveals her plan to "play a trick on Zuckerman", and consoles Wilbur to sleep.
-Fern and Avery visit the barn that same day.
-Avery tries to capture Charlotte, but is foiled by the stench of a rotten egg.
-The next morning, Homer's farmhand, Lurvy, sees the words, SOME PIG, spun within Charlotte's web.
-The incident attracts publicity among Homer's neighbors who deem the praise to be a miracle.
-The publicity eventually dies down, and, after a hornet lands in Charlotte's web and ruins the SOME PIG message, Charlotte requests the barn animals to devise a new word to spin within her web.
-After several suggestions, the goose suggests the phrase, TERRIFIC!
-TERRIFIC!
-TERRIFIC!, though Charlotte decides to shorten it to one TERRIFIC.
+One morning, Homer's farmhand, Lurvy, sees the words SOME PIG spun within Charlotte's web.
+The incident attracts publicity among Homer's neighbors, who deem the praise to be a miracle.
+The publicity eventually dies down, and, after a hornet lands on Charlotte's web and ruins the message, she spins a new message reading TERRIFIC (at the suggestion of the goose).
 The incident becomes another media sensation, though Homer still desires to slaughter Wilbur.
-For the next message, Charlotte then employs Templeton to pull a word from a magazine clipping at the dump for inspiration, in which he returns the word RADIANT ripped from a soap box to spin within her web.
+Charlotte then employs a rat named Templeton to pull a word from a magazine clipping at the dump for inspiration, and he returns with the word RADIANT ripped from a soap box to spin within her web.
 Following this, Homer decides to enter Wilbur in the county fair for the summer.
-Charlotte reluctantly decides to accompany him, though Templeton at first has no interest in doing so until the goose tells him about all the food there.
-After one night there, Charlotte sends Templeton to the trash pile on another errand to gather another word for her next message, in which he returns with the word, HUMBLE.
-The next morning, Wilbur awakens to find Charlotte has spun an egg sac containing her unborn offspring, and the following afternoon, the word, HUMBLE, is spun.
-However, Fern's brother, Avery, discovers another pig named Uncle has won first place, though the county fair staff decides to hold a celebration in honor of Homer's miraculous pig, and rewards him $25 and an engraved, bronze medal.
-He then announces that he will allow Wilbur to "live to a ripe old age".
+Charlotte and Templeton reluctantly decide to accompany him.
+Charlotte sends Templeton to the trash pile to retrieve another word for her next message, and he returns with the word HUMBLE.
+The next morning, Wilbur awakens to find Charlotte has spun an egg sac containing her unborn offspring, and the following afternoon, the word HUMBLE is spun into her web.
+Though another pig named Uncle wins first prize, the county fair staff decides to hold a celebration in honor of Wilbur, and rewards him $25 and an engraved, bronze medal.
+Homer then announces that he will allow Wilbur to "live to a ripe old age".

-Exhausted from laying eggs and writing words, Charlotte tells Wilbur she will remain at the fair to die.
-Not willing to let her children be abandoned, Wilbur has Templeton retrieve her egg sac to take back to the farm, just before she dies.
-Once he returns to Homer's farm, he guards the egg sac through the winter.
-The next spring, Charlotte's 514 children are hatched, but leave the farm, causing Wilbur to become saddened to the point of wanting to run away.
-Just as he is about to do so, the ram points out that three of them did not fly away.
-Pleased at finding new friends, he names them Joy, Nellie, and Aranea, but as much as he loves them, they will never replace the memory of Charlotte.
+Charlotte later informs Wilbur that she is dying, and resolves to remain at the fairgrounds to do so, exhausted from laying eggs and writing words.
+Unwilling to abandon her children, Wilbur instructs Templeton to retrieve her egg sac to take back to the farm.
+Wilbur guards the egg sac through the winter.
+The next spring, Charlotte's 514 children hatch, but fly away.
+Wilbur is saddened to the point of wanting to flee, but just as he is about to do so, the ram points out that three of them have stayed.
+Pleased at finding new friends, Wilbur names two of them Joy and Nellie; when Wilbur tells the third that Charlotte's middle initial was A, the third spider names herself Aranea.
+In a voiceover, a narrator explains that though Wilbur loves her children dearly, none of them could ever replace the memory of Charlotte.